purplnay/easy-api-test/README.md

 PATCH /users     - Updates a user using a bearer token
 ```

-Also, let's assume this API returns JSON.

-We can create a new file `test/index.js` to test our _/users_ endpoint.
+We can create a new file `test/index.js` with this content:

 ```javascript
 // test/index.js